Recurrent respiratory papillomatosis

-- presence of maternal anogenital condyloma during childbirth is associated with higher chances of RRP, although the vast majority of exposed children are unaffected 9
+- presence of maternal anogenital condyloma during childbirth is associated with higher chances of recurrent respiratory papillomatosis, although the vast majority of exposed children are unaffected 9

 - develops after 20 years of age, more likely to affect males, and more likely to present with solitary papilloma